one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab03-Configuring-Azure-AD-Connect-with-AD-DS.md

 1. Switch to the Azure portal and examine your Azure AD Directory by selecting the xxxx.onmicrosoft.com  Directory from the upper right hand corner of the portal.
 2. Under **Manage** select **Users**.
 Note that you should now see accounts sourced from Windows Server AD that have synchronized to Azure Active Directory (e.g. On Prem).

-### Congratulations!
-Your are now synchronizing Active Directory to Azure Active Directory
+> Congratulations!
+Your are now synchronizing Active Directory to Azure Active Directory!!

 ### Continue with Lab 4: [Grant consent for WVD service](Prepare-Lab04-Grant-consent-for-WVD-service.md)